-The end of slavery in the United States is the most important turning point in American constitutional, political, and social history.
-The legacies of emancipation will be with us forever, forcing us to face who we believe we are as a people.
-This exhibition examines the story of Emancipation from 1850 to 1964, focusing on how, due to the persistence of African Americans, abolitionists, and politicians, the Civil War became an “abolition war”; how the Emancipation Proclamation of January 1863 and the Thirteenth, Fourteenth, and Fifteenth Amendments transformed the Constitution of the United States; and how we continue to debate the legacies of slavery and emancipation and reach for the goal of equality.
+This exhibition examines the story of emancipation from 1850 to 1964, focusing on how, due to the persistence of African Americans, abolitionists, and politicians, the Civil War became an “abolition war”; how the Emancipation Proclamation of January 1863 and the Thirteenth, Fourteenth, and Fifteenth Amendments transformed the Constitution of the United States; and how we continue to debate the legacies of slavery and emancipation and reach for the goal of equality.

 - Color brochures

-The exhibition is composed of four panels.
+This traveling exhibition is composed of five interlocking panels.
 It will require a total of 10-12 running feet of display space.
 The loan period for this exhibition is four weeks.
 Sites are required to pay a flat fee of $200, which covers shipping and administrative costs.